- Upcycle an item(s) from a thrift store, resale store, or garage sale into a new piece of decor.

 Make sure you follow our board on Pinterest for more upcycled decor inspiration!

 It is time again for Thrift Store Upcycle Challenge, and I have made a deer head wall art with felt roses that I can’t wait to show you.
 This challenge is one of my favorite challenges to be involved in.
 It is where my blogging friends who think like I do pick up something at the thrift store and turn it into something beautiful and useful.

 I knew that I wanted to make some roses in a cream or off-white color, and I knew I probably wouldn’t be able to find felt at the store.
-I first looked in the bins for felt and could not find any so I went to the scarfs and found a perfect cream colored scarf that looked like it had never been used.
+After looking for felt, I found a perfect cream-colored scarf that looked like it had never been used.
 People donate things that they have bought or received as gifts and never used so you can usually find things in perfect condition.

 People also donate leftover material from their craft projects or sewing projects often.
-I usually grab up remnants when I find them in material that I would use later.
-I love using material that cost under $1 for my projects because if I mess up, it’s no big deal.
-So I knew I would have fabric at home to use.
+I usually grab up remnants when I find them in the material that I would use later.

-I picked out my fabric scrap, and I thought a plastic coat hanger might make a perfect template for my deer antlers (I ended up changing fabric from this gray to a striped fabric).
-I placed the hanger on my striped fabric and traced out the antlers.
-I added another horn on the end.
-I cut out the fabric and used hot glue to secure it to the board.
+I picked out my fabric scrap, and I thought a plastic coat hanger might make a perfect template for my deer antlers.
+Placing the hanger on my striped fabric, I traced out the antlers and glued to the board.

 The reason I use hot glue is that it is easy to remove if you make a mistake.
 You can lift it up and peel the glue off and start over.

 I used a 2-inch wide measuring cup to trace my circles for the roses.
 You can use anything round like a bowl or a lid.

 I cut a spiral shape out of my circle and rolled it into a rose.
 Super Easy!

 Start at the end and roll the felt up.